brajeshwar/brajeshwar.github.io/_posts/2008/2008-06-24-java-servlets-an-introduction.md

----
-layout: post
-title: Java Servlets, an introduction
+# Java Servlets, an introduction
----

 We've been talking a lot about Linux lately.
 Let's break out a bit from that and talk about another topic -- the Java Servlet Technology.
 We'll try to cover some basic aspects of <a href="http://java.sun.com/products/servlet/">Java Servlet Technology</a> and may be a little more.